crate/crate-tutorials/docs/create-sharded-table.rst

 ============

-CrateDB also supports splitting up data across another dimension with :ref:`partitioning <reference:partitioned-tables>`.
+CrateDB also supports splitting up data across another dimension with :ref:`partitioning <crate-reference:partitioned-tables>`.
 You can think of a partition as a set of shards.
 For each partition the number of shards defined by ``CLUSTERED INTO x SHARDS`` are created, when a first row with a specific ``partition key`` is inserted.